ScottLogic/blog/dscarborough/_posts/2023-10-17-from-external-to-internal-developing-our-own-ai-chatbot.markdown

 At this point, we had a baseline.
 There was some variablity in the pass rate from run to run, but that was in the region of 5%.
 Our overall pass rate was about 65%, and it was always the same tests that would flip between pass and failure.

 ## **The Improvement**
-Once we had our baseline we could start to get a consistent view of the class of question the bot was having difficulty answering.
-We looked at the confluence pages involved and there was a common theme, which allowed us to make some improvements to the way the confluence pages were ingested.
+Once we had our baseline we started to get a consistent view of the class of question the bot was having difficulty answering.
+We looked at the confluence pages involved and spotted a common theme, which allowed us to make some improvements to the way the confluence pages were ingested.
 We now have other types of question that the bot struggles to answer, and we have a pipeline of work off the back of this.

 ## **The Future**
 We intend to improve the quality of Scottbot in the short term by: